Unit prefix: Unofficial prefixes

-In 2010, an online petition sought to establish hella as the SI prefix for 1027, a movement that began on the campus of UC Davis.
+In 2010, an online petition sought to establish hella- as the SI prefix for 1027, a movement that began on the campus of UC Davis.
 The prefix, which has since appeared in the San Francisco Chronicle, Daily Telegraph, Wired and some other scientific magazines, was recognised by Google, in a non-serious fashion, in May 2010.
 Ian Mills, president of the Consultative Committee on Units, considered the chances of official adoption to be remote.
-The prefix geop and term geopbyte has been used in the information technology industry to refer to 1030 bytes following brontobyte.